xmtp/xmtp-dot-org/docs/dev-concepts/key-generation-and-usage.md

 ## Identity keys

-A message API client (client) and the XMTP network cannot (and should not) access a user's blockchain account keys.
+An XMTP message API client (client) and the XMTP network cannot (and should not) access a user's blockchain account keys.
 For this reason, a client generates the following identity keys to serve as proxies for a user's blockchain account keys:

 - `IdentityPublicKey`
 - `IdentityPrivateKey`